Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 Retail NA + Hard Bosses - Hard Mode with North American region monster stats for non-bosses.
 Hard Mode               - Hard Mode with character enhancements, new equips, and items.

-Note Below this contains story spilers.
+Note Below this contains story spoilers.
 Hard Mode is intended for a second playthrough.
 Some gameplay elements of Hard Mode do not match retail.